 Conclusion

-Today was a little more light-hearted article, but I hope I’ve given you more creative ideas for using your Leaf Blower.
-Leaf blowers are one of our garage’s all-time most valuable equipment.
-They can be used both indoors and outdoors.
-They’re called leaf blowers, but they do so much more than that!
+Today’s article was a little more light-hearted, but I hope it has given you more creative ideas for using your Leaf Blower.
+Leaf blowers are among our garage’s most valuable pieces of equipment.

 But it is also one of the most underutilized tools in our arsenal.
 It’s right up there with the adjustable wrench that can never seem to get tight enough to work.
 All of that is about to change.
 Because now you have eight new ways to use them!